Bilateral Endoprosthetic Surgery of Hip and Knee

 - higher functional demands

-Therefore, bilateral TKR is rightly considered more demanding.
+Therefore the bilateral knee-TEP is rightly considered more demanding.

 Special features of bilateral knee replacement